-Section 371 (1) b of the Biosecurity Act 2015 This Weed Control Program is a Council endorsed document under Section 371 (1) (b) of the Biosecurity Act 2015, and describes how a person must discharge the person's general biosecurity duty for the biosecurity matter (weed) described.
-PLANT SPECIES Common name: Coolatai Grass Scientific name: Hyparrhenia hirta AREA OF OPERATION Local Government Area of Eurobodalla Shire.
-SPECIES INFORMATION Coolatai grass is an invasive drought, fire and herbicide tolerant tussock forming perennial grass.
-It has become a major invasive species in northern New South Wales (NSW) and southern Queensland, dominating pastures over a range of soil types and conditions.
+Section 371 (1) b of the Biosecurity Act 2015 This Weed Control Program is a Council endorsed document under Section 371 (1) (b) of the Biosecurity Act 2015 and describes how a person must discharge the person's general biosecurity duty for the biosecurity matter (weed) described.
+PLANT SPECIES Common name: Coolatai Grass Scientific name: Hyparrhenia hirta AREA OF OPERATION Local government area of Eurobodalla Shire.
+SPECIES INFORMATION Coolatai Grass is an invasive drought, fire and herbicide tolerant tussock-forming perennial grass.
+It has become a major invasive species in northern NSW and southern Queensland, dominating pastures over a range of soil types and conditions.
 It is also one of the few perennial grasses capable of invading undisturbed natural ecosystems and is a major threat to natural biodiversity in natural areas.
-Coolatai grass readily invades pastures and dominates them, particularly where ground cover is low (less than 70%) due to the grazing regime (set stocking) and low soil fertility.
-Failure to appropriately manage a Coolatai grass dominated pasture will see a monoculture of tall rank growth of low digestibility (<40%) and protein (<7%).
+Coolatai Grass readily invades pastures and dominates them, particularly where ground cover is low (less than 70%) due to the grazing regime (set stocking) and low soil fertility.
+Failure to appropriately manage a Coolatai Grass dominated pasture will see a monoculture of tall rank growth of low digestibility (<40%) and protein (<7%).
 Sheep production will be poor and cattle will need supplementary nitrogen or protein to be able to utilise the feed.
-The threat of this plant invading via machinery, vehicles, stock movement and fodder is high, and landholders must be able to identify the plant, and ensure adequate biosecurity measures are in place to prevent the introduction of this grass to the property.
-Coolatai grass poses a high threat to the vitality of both modified and native pastures, and as such would be highly detrimental to both grazing based agriculture, native grasslands and natural bush areas in the Eurobodalla Shire.
-LEGAL OBLIGATIONS Any person who deals with biosecurity matter or a carrier and who knows, or ought reasonably to know, the biosecurity risk posed or likely to be posed by the biosecurity matter, carrier or dealing has a biosecurity duty to ensure that, so far as is reasonably practicable, the biosecurity risk is prevented, eliminated or minimised.
-WEED RISK ASSESSMENT Risk Level: Medium Impacts: Economy and environment Control Objective: Containment - (1) The plant must be destroyed. - (2) The landholder must prevent spread from their land. - (3) The landholder or occupier must notify Council if the plant is found on the land.
+The threat of this plant invading via machinery, vehicles, stock movement and fodder is high, and landholders must be able to identify the plant and ensure adequate biosecurity measures are in place to prevent the introduction of this grass to the property.
+Coolatai Grass poses a high threat to the vitality of both modified and native pastures, and as such would be highly detrimental to both grazing-based agriculture, native grasslands and natural bush areas in Eurobodalla Shire.
+LEGAL OBLIGATIONS - (1) Coolatai Grass is biosecurity matter declared under Schedule 3 of the Biosecurity Regulation 2017. - (2) A person must not import into the State or sell any plant listed in Schedule 3.
+WEED RISK ASSESSMENT Feasibility of control: Very high.
+Objective: Contain spread.

-A person who fails to discharge the person's general biosecurity duty is guilty of an offence.
-In the event that the general biosecurity duty is not discharged, Council may: - Charge a reinspection fee - Issue a penalty notice.
-Refer to Biosecurity Regulation 2017 [NSW] Schedule 6 Penalty notice offences - Enter the property, perform weed direction works, and recoup all costs and expenses incurred.
-REVIEW DATE When required CONTACT DETAILS
+COUNCIL CONTROL REQUIREMENTS - (1) The plant is to be eradicated from the land. - (2) Land managers must prevent spread from their land. - (3) Land managers must notify Council if the plant is found on the land.
+ENFORCEMENT A person who fails to discharge the person's general biosecurity duty is guilty of an offence.
+In the event that the general biosecurity duty is not discharged, Council may: - charge a reinspection fee - issue a penalty notice refer to Biosecurity Regulation 2017 (NSW) Schedule 6 penalty notice offences - enter the property, perform weed direction works and recoup all costs and expenses incurred.
+REVIEW DATE 28 August 2019 or when required.